patrykpilek/mvc-framework-php/README.md

   - Match the requested route to the list of routes in the routing table
   - Get the controller and action from a URL with a fixed structure
   - Get the controller and action from a URL with a variable
+  - Add custom variables of any format to the URL